 while the other locations would vanish

 (collapse of the wavefunction).
 So when fermion and Heisenberg demands are applied together, one gets one fermion explosion in every possible place and when an observation takes place (one Higgs field absorption) only one fermion explosion remains at the specific spacetime point of the Higgs absorption.
-In other words, not the entire field of one specific velocity would be a Higgs field at the moment of Higgs absorption, but at the location of Higgs field absorption an entire fermion explosion would remain, while the fermion explosions at all other places would vanish (collaps of the wavefunction).
-Anyway, the Higgs field absorbing particle still stands still relative to the vacuum, as being the only point obeying that requirement.
-At the moment of Higgs field absorption each particle is the center of the universe at the moment of the BB (the BB of the vacuum particles).
+In other words, not the entire field of one specific velocity would be a Higgs field at the moment of Higgs absorption, but at the location of Higgs field absorption only one entire fermion explosion would remain, while the fermion explosions at all other places would vanish (collaps of the wavefunction).
+Anyway, the Higgs field absorbing particle still stands still relative to the vacuum, as if being the only point obeying that requirement.
+At the moment of Higgs field absorption the absorbing particle is the center of the universe at the moment of the BB (the BB of the vacuum particles).

 To obey that last expression, at the moment of the BB